LunarG/VulkanTools/via/README.md

  3. Go into the "Debug" or "Release" folder (whichever you are desiring to work with)
  4. Run
 ```
-via.exe
+vkvia.exe
 ```

-After the first time, you just need to go into the folder and re-run "via.exe".
+After the first time, you just need to go into the folder and re-run "vkvia.exe".

 <BR />

 ### Resulting Output
 VIA outputs two things:
  - A command-line output indicating the overall status
- - An HTML file (called via.html) containing the details which will be output to one of two locations:
+ - An HTML file (called vkvia.html) containing the details which will be output to one of two locations:
   1. If the current directory is writable, the HTML will be placed in that location.
   2. Otherwise, it will be saved to your home folder, except for the Windows Start Menu short-cut which writes the file to your desktop.